 I am not suggesting this will work for everyone, it’s just what seemed to work for me.

 Notice in my data below that my best Lp(a) number (where I moved it to the green at a 72 nmol/L level) was on the same draw where I experimented with deliberately eating a junk food diet (pizza and mezcal) to see what my blood would look like.
 My particle count got scary high, but Lp(a) went to the lowest level ever.
 The 72 nmol/L is about 29 mg/dl by my estimation.
-The only thing I could speculate about as to why the number was so low was high doses of vitamin C I was taking at the time (1,000 mg a day), but this is obviously less than scientific.
+The only thing I could speculate about as to why the number was so low was high dose Vitamin C (1,000 mg a day), as well as the documented inverse relationship between Lp(a) and triglyceride levels, but this is obviously less than scientific.

 John's Lp(a) progress